StayTunedSandusky

 Ashli Ford's attorney criticizes reporter in email response

-Responds to questions about sharing photos of child-rape victim without addressing legal or ethical questions about it
+Responds to questions about sharing photos of a child-rape victim without addressing legal or ethical concerns it raises

 Matt Westerhold's avatar